-Appendix 1 Subject Access Requests
+6 Subject Access Requests

 Under Data Protection Law, data subjects have a general right to find out whether the Trust hold or process personal data about them, to access that data, and to be given supplementary information.
 This is known as the right of access or the right to make a data subject access request (SAR).
 The purpose of the right is to enable the individual to be aware of and verify the lawfulness of the processing of personal data that the Trust are undertaking.
+It is designed to assist individuals in understanding how and why we are using their data and to check that we are doing so lawfully.
+The main provisions are to be found in Articles 12 and 15 of the UK GDPR and Section 45 of the Data Protection Act 2018.

-This appendix provides guidance for staff members on how data subject access requests should be handled and for all individuals on how to make a SAR.
+This section of the policy provides guidance for staff members on how data subject access requests should be handled and for all individuals on how to make a SAR.